oddbird/oddleventy/content/work/timedesigner.md

 into several phases.
 Tegy used the R&C deliverables to pitch investors and to raise funding for an innovative school scheduling tool called TimeDesigner.
 They were successful,
-and together,
+and together
 we moved to the next phase,
 Design & Development.

 {{ quotes.find(collections.all, ['iterate', 'investment']) }}

 ## Project Management

 Before digging into
 the juicy details
 of Design & Development
 for TimeDesigner,
 a word about Project Management.
 While Research & Concepting helped with initial sorting,